All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Not everyone with 20 pounds to lose needs medication.
 But not everyone can lose those 20 pounds without it, either.
 Here are the situations where a prescription is worth discussing with a physician.

 Your weight is causing or worsening health conditions.
-Even 20 extra pounds can elevate blood pressure, worsen blood sugar control, aggravate joint pain, or contribute to fatty liver disease.
+Even 20 extra pounds can improve blood pressure, worsen blood sugar control, aggravate joint pain, or contribute to fatty liver disease.
 When weight loss would directly improve a medical condition, medication becomes a treatment, not a luxury.

-You are dealing with hormonal or metabolic barriers.
+You're dealing with hormonal or metabolic barriers.
 Conditions like PCOS, hypothyroidism, insulin resistance, or menopause-related weight gain create biological headwinds that make moderate weight loss disproportionately difficult.
 Medication can level the playing field.

 Medication Options for Moderate Weight Loss